DanyalTorabi/Sample-Codes/extra-long-factorials/README.md

 # Problem
-## The factorial of the integer n, written n!, is defined as:
+The factorial of the integer n, written n!, is defined as:
 	n! = n * (n-1) * (n-2) * ... * 3 * 2 * 1
-## Calculate and print the factorial of a given integer.
+Calculate and print the factorial of a given integer.

 For example, if n=30, we calculate 30 * 29 * 28 * ...  * 3 * 2 * 1 and get 265252859812191058636308480000000 .

 ## Function Description

 Complete the extraLongFactorials function in the editor below.
-It should print the result and return.
+It should print the result in the standard output.

 extraLongFactorials has the following parameter(s):